Natick Mall: 2010s

 In July 2011, the Natick Collection reverted to its original name, the Natick Mall, citing local tradition.

 In 2015, It was announced Wegmans would be replacing JCPenney.
 This was discussed by analysts as following suit with the "emerging trend" of nontraditional anchors in order to "emphasize experiences and fun over shopping".
 Construction began in 2016 and the store was opened on April 29, 2018.
 It is the first Wegmans to have multiple levels, entrances within a shopping center, and a full-service restaurant.

 E-commerce retailer Wayfair opened its first brick-and-mortar store, a pop-up for the holiday season, from November 10, 2018, through January 2, 2019.

+In January 2018, it was announced that Dave & Buster's would replace half of the second floor of the former Sears.
+In October 15, it was announced that Sears would close as a part of closure of 142 unprofitable stores.
+In January 2019, Sears would permanently close.
+Dave & Buster's opened in the second floor of Sears on June 24, 2019.